autocrypt/autocrypt/doc/faq.rst

 Why do you drop all headers if there is more than one?
 -------------------------------------------------------------

-We could come up with rules which header to pick.
-But whatever we do, it has to be deterministic, clear and agreed upon by all clients so the behaviour is predictable.
+We could come up with rules on which header to pick.
+But whatever we do, it has to be deterministic, clear and agreed upon by all clients so their behaviour is predictable and stable for users who might try multiple clients.

 Dropping all headers is the simplest way to avoid an ambiguous state in level 1.
 Once we have more experience from the field we'll know how this fails and at that point we'll be in a position to draft more complicated rules.

+Forcibly rejecting multiple headers deters MUAs from gratiutously sending conflicting headers which may confuse recipients.

 What if I want my MUA to announce two different keys?